This task is part of project07 which is due at 23:00 EDT on 2025-10-28.

 In all of the functions, it is possible to use only a single local

-in Approaches 2 and 3 for makeList0
+variable (like top in Approaches 2 and 3 for makeList0).

 If you want to give yourself an (ungraded) challenge, write your

-solutions using at most only local variable.
+solutions using at most one local variable.

-has zero parameters
+makeList1The function makeList1 has zero parameters

 and returns